 K-9 Unit

-The Police Department maintains four K-9 teams.
-Two teams are assigned to the Patrol Division and two teams are assigned to the Investigations Division.
+The Police Department has three K-9 teams.
+One team is assigned to the Patrol Division and two teams are assigned to the Investigations Division.

-Officer Peter Konow and his partner Rocco (Dutch Shepherd) and Officer Alexis Hammer and her partner Dax (German Shepherd) are each assigned to patrol and work similar schedules to the patrol officers.
-These are uniformed positions, with each officer driving a specially marked K-9 vehicle.
-Along with general patrol duties, the patrol K-9 officers conduct building, evidence and suspect searches; track missing persons and suspects; and detect illegal narcotics.
-Rocco joined the Naperville Police Department in 2017, and Dax joined in 2022.
+Officer Alexis Hammer and her partner Dax (German Shepherd) are assigned to patrol and work a similar schedule to the patrol officers.
+This is a uniformed position, with the officer driving a specially marked K-9 vehicle.
+Along with general patrol duties, the patrol K-9 officer conducts building, evidence and suspect searches; tracks missing persons and suspects; and detects illegal narcotics.
+Dax joined the Naperville Police Department in 2022.

 Officer Matt Susnis and his partner Riggs (Labrador Retriever) are assigned to the Investigations Division’s drug unit.
 Riggs is a single-purpose police K-9 trained to detect illegal narcotics.
 He assists with traffic stops and the department’s proactive enforcement of drug laws along with warrant sniffs at residences.
 Single-purpose narcotics dogs have outstanding focus and excel at their jobs since all their training is focused on one task.
 Riggs joined the Naperville Police Department in 2022.